scorpiodiagrams/Scorpio/wiki/annotated_images.md

 !!Markdown

-#ScorpioHead(18 April 2022, Annotated Images)
-## Annotated Images
+# Annotated Images

-This page is being fetched from a GitHub repository.

-It has some examples of annotated images.
+This page has some examples of annotated images.

 ##Femur